Charity registered in Scotland SC010051

 The successful candidate must be able to demonstrate relevant recent experience and knowledge of current trends within the third sector.
 Applicants should also be able to evidence strong analytical skills as well as good financial management.
 A good communicator with the ability to negotiate and persuade, the successful candidate must also be able to develop and maintain relationships with statutory and non-statutory partners and funders.

-Angus Citizens Advice Bureau is an independent and innovative advice organisation providing holistic advice and support to local people.
+Angus Citizens Advice Bureau is an independent advice organisation providing holistic advice and support to local people throughout the region.

-Since its establishment, Angus CAB now has offices in Arbroath, Forfar and Montrose which are supported by over 50 volunteers and 15 members of staff.
-The Bureau supports individuals with a number of enquires each year whilst project staff provide specialist support on topics including social security, debt, utilities, NHS concerns & complaints and support for the armed forces and their families.
+Since its establishment in 1985, Angus CAB now has offices in Arbroath, Forfar and Montrose which are supported by volunteers and staff members.
+The Bureau supports individuals with a number of enquiries each year whilst project staff provide specialist support on topics including social security, debt, utilities, NHS concerns and complaints and support for the armed forces and their families.